On A List of Movie Reviews

 Terminator 2: Judgment Day and

-them publicly disowned the film ever since because of how tough and challenging the work was.
+them publicly disowning the film ever since because of how tough and challenging the work was.

-"oxygenated fluorocarbon fluid."
-Of course, Ed Harris couldn't do it, but being equipped with a space helmet that was
+is called "oxygenated fluorocarbon fluid."
+Of course, Ed Harris couldn't do it, but being equipped with a space

 The most dramatic scene is when Bud saved his wife.
-I was thinking before why they were wasting a lot of time
+I thought why they were wasting a lot of time

 before setting out for the moon pool.
 It had to be between three and six valuable minutes to prevent further brain

 damage.
-As soon as she came out of it and then appeared fine, I'll have to say...absolutely not.
+As soon as she came out of it and then appeared fine, I had to say...absolutely not.

 All in all, The Abyss is a well-made sci-fi picture with great acting and state of-the-art visual effects.